miraisolutions/SmaRP/README.md

 ## Details and key features

-The evolution of the total retirement fund over time is computed by projecting the value of the occupational pension fund (Pillar II), the private pension fund (Pillar III) and the tax relief, thus deriving their contributions at the desired retirement age.
+The evolution of the total retirement fund over time is computed by projecting the value of the occupational fund (Pillar II), the private fund (Pillar III) and the tax relief, thus deriving their contributions at the desired retirement age.

 *Contributions to Pillar II* are calculated from the salary and any additional voluntary purchases.